 There are twelve lotus petals in this CENTER

-kam, kham, jam, gham, dham, cham, ksham, jam, jham, nyam, tam and tham are the seed sounds, this is what is accepted, in the middle of these twelve petals, is the seed mantra Yam, which is related to the air element.
-The colour of this chakra is green.
+Kam, kham, jam, gham, dham, cham, ksham, jam, jham, nyam, tam and tham are the seed sounds.
+This is what is accepted, in the middle of these twelve petals, is the seed mantra Yam, which is related to the air element.
+The color of this chakra is green.
 Its vehicle is the deer.

 5. Vishuddha Chakra

 Vishuddha Chakra is situated at the throat center, between the Anahat and the Ajna Chakras.
 The throat area is the center of the sky element.
 It is situated in the jana lok sthithi of the body.
-The prime element of the sky tatva is ‘sound’ which is represented in the throat area.
-Shotra or listening skills of the sense organs and speech or words of the organs of action are related to the sky element.
+The prime element of the sky tatva is ‘sound’, which is represented in the throat area.
+Shotra or listening skills of the sense organs and speech or words of the action organs are related to the sky element.

-To awaken this tatva, Vishuddha Chakra, the ‘Om Jana:’ part of the Pranayam mantra is recited with understanding.
+To awaken this tatva, Vishuddha Chakra, the ‘Om Jana:’ recite the part of Pranayam mantra with understanding.

 The understanding of the concept of the sky element also begins from here

 There are sixteen petals on this chakra.
 All the existing chakras have a high consciousness but the Vishuddha Chakra has the highest consciousness.
-The sixteen petals of this chakra are in a continuing order of the beej mantras Am, Aam, Em, Eem, Um, Uum, Lrim, Lriim, Lrum, Lruum, Aim, Aaim, Aom, Aaom, Ang, Aha.
+The sixteen petals of this chakra are the beej mantras Am, Aam, Em, Eem, Um, Uum, Lrim, Lriim, Lrum, Lruum, Aim, Aaim, Aom, Aaom, Ang, Aha.
 In the middle is the seed mantra ‘Ham’.

-As far as the prevalence of the sky, there is a wide range of knowledge of the Yogi or the seeker and he achieves omniscience .
+As far as the sky’s prevalence, there is a wide range of knowledge of the Yogi or the seeker and he achieves omniscience.